WessexWater/chellow/README.md

 ## Introduction

-Chellow is a web application for checking UK electricity bills.
+Chellow is a web application for checking UK electricity and gas bills.
 It's designed for organizations with high electricity consumption.
 The software is hosted at https://github.com/WessexWater/chellow.